dschalk/JS-monads-part5/README.md

     };
   };
 ```
 The "most" streams facilitate taking back game moves, traversing the whole history of play if the BACK button is clicked enough times.
+If a player in your group rolls the dice before you are done with a computation sequence, you can go back and finish what you were doing.